 Redemption procedures and cashless exercise.
 If we call the public warrants for redemption as described above, our management will have the option to require any holder that wishes to exercise their public warrant to do so on a "cashless basis."
-In determining whether to require all holders to exercise their public warrants on a "cashless basis," our management will consider, among other factors, our cash position, the number of public warrants that are outstanding and the dilutive effect on our stockholders of issuing the maximum number of shares of Class A Common Stock issuable upon the exercise of our public warrants.
-If our management takes advantage of this option, all holders of public warrants would pay the exercise price by surrendering their public warrants for that number of shares of Class A Common Stock equal to the quotient obtained by dividing (i) the product of the number of shares of Class A Common Stock underlying the public warrants, multiplied by the difference between the exercise price of the public warrants and the "fair market value" (defined below) by (ii) the fair market value.
+In determining whether to require all holders to exercise their public warrants on a "cashless basis," our management will consider, among other factors, our cash position, the number of public warrants on a "cashless basis," our management will consider, among other factors, our cash position, the number of public warrants on the dilutive effect on our stockholders of issuing the maximum number of shares of Class A Common Stock issuable upon the exercise of our public warrants.
+If our management takes advantage of this option, all holders of public warrants would pay the exercise price by surrendering their public warrants for that number of shares of Class A Common Stock underlying the public warrants, multiplied by the difference between the exercise price of the public warrants and the "fair market value" (defined below) by (ii) the fair market value.
 For purposes of this paragraph, "fair market value" shall mean the volume-weighted average price of the Class A Common Stock for the 10 trading days immediately following the date on which the notice of redemption is sent to the holders of public warrants.
 If our management takes advantage of this option, the notice of redemption will contain the information necessary to calculate the number of shares of Class A Common Stock to be received upon exercise of the public warrants, including the "fair market value" in such case.
 Requiring a cashless exercise in this manner will reduce the number of shares to be issued and thereby lessen the dilutive effect of a warrant redemption.
 We believe this feature is an attractive option to us if we do not need the cash from the exercise of the public warrants.
-If we call our public warrants for redemption and our management does not take advantage of this option, the Sponsor a
+If we call our public warrants for redemption and our management does not take advantage of this option, the Sponsor and its